Dickinson Museum Center: Prairie Outpost Park

 Five historic and five reproduction buildings are located in the park east of the museum.
 Several other groups manage buildings and/or host events in the park throughout the year including Czech, Scandinavian, and Germans from Russia heritage organizations.

 The historic buildings include a house, train depot, general store, church, and school.
 The reproduced buildings include a print shop, an ethnic German-Russian stone house, a Czech town hall, a Scandinavian Stabbur, and a blacksmith shop.
 Other structures in the park include the Heritage Pavilion picnic shelter, a veteran's chapel, an oil pumpjack, a coal car, a Northern Pacific train caboose, a windmill, and restrooms.

 Pioneer Machinery Hall

 This museum focuses on the early agricultural and ranching history of Stark County, and includes threshing machines, tractors and other horse-drawn and mechanized farm equipment.
 The museum is operated by the Stark County Historical Society, and is located in Prairie Outpost Park.

 Other sites

 Dickinson Convention and Visitors Bureau

 The visitor's bureau provides information about local and regional attractions and events.
 The CVB is a separately managed organization from the Dickinson Museum Center.

 Historic Preservation Commission

-The director of the Dickinson Museum Center also serves as Historic Preservationist for the city of Dickinson.
+The director of the Dickinson Museum Center, Eugene Krabs, also serves as Historic Preservationist for the city of Dickinson.
 The Historic Preservationist serves as staff liaison to the Historic Preservation Commission for the city.